naistangz/Technical_Training/docs/Week1_BusinessSkills/agile_methodology.md

 - **Continuous improvement:**
     - Agile projects encourage feedback from users, team members throughout whole project.
     - Lessons learned are used to improve future iterations.

+- **Speed to market**
+    - Agile lets you get your concepts to users as quickly as possible
+    - During every sprint an agile project delivers something of value
+    - At any point, you may determine you want to launch what has been delivered and start building a user base or testing your hypothesis.

 <img src="https://www.smartsheet.com/sites/default/files/styles/1300px/public/agile-lifecycle_0.png?itok=tjkbaxQa" alt="agile methodology">

 ## Disadvantages of Agile